bpbond/R-data-picarro/R-data-picarro.md

 We'll also use this data package:
 - `babynames` - names provided to the SSA 1880-2013

-Finally, we'll download a [repository](https://github.com/bpbond/R-data-picarro) (collection of code and data) for this workshop.

-Let's do that now.

 Getting ready to process data in R